-• Reuse: Explore opportunities to replace disposable plastic items with reusable alternatives.
-For example, consider adopting reusable plastic cups or metal cutlery to minimize dependence on single-use items.
+• Reuse: Instead of throwing plastic after single use, explore opportunities to replace disposable plastic items with reusable alternatives.
+For example, consider adopting reusable glass/ ceramic cups or metal cutlery to minimize dependence on single-use items.
 However, it's essential to recognize that in specific instances, certain alternatives may have a larger overall environmental footprint across the life cycle when compared to corresponding plastic items